OSCA-Kampala-Chapter/autotelegram/docs/get_started.md

 ### Your first bot
-Autotelegram cares about developer productivity, and that's why it tries to abstract away the tedious and laborious complex code needed to develop telegram bots and provides you a nice and clean API to help you quickly spin-up a telegram bot in minutes.
+Autotelegram cares about developer productivity, and that's why it tries to abstract the tedious and laborious complex code needed to develop telegram bots and provides you with a nice and clean API to help you to quickly spin-up a telegram bot within minutes.

 You wanna see how it works? let's get started by building a simple echo bot.
 With the previous API, we had to do a lot of manual work using the context API.
 If you still want to use the context API, it's availabe for you.
 But the new API builds on top of the context API to give you a nice interface to build a bot.